ArlixFromDiscord/Discord.py/README.md

 ## Anything else?

-Nope, hope you enjoy this bot!
+Nope, hope you enjoy these bots!